-For many years now, I’ve been a person who’s been caught up in the equipment game… partly because my father – a frequent traveller to european countries – is an equipment enthusiast and for as long as I can remember, has always brought home classic cameras like the Zeiss Ikon Contaflex Super B, the Hasselblad 500c, the Canon AE-1, the Yashica FX3, and some decent cameras like the Minolta X700 and the Minolta X7A.
+For many years now, I’ve been a person who’s been caught up in the equipment game… Partly because my father – a frequent traveller to European countries – is an equipment enthusiast.
+For as long as I can remember, he has always brought home classic cameras like the Zeiss Ikon Contaflex Super B, the Hasselblad 500c, the Canon AE-1, the Yashica FX3, and some decent cameras like the Minolta X700 and the Minolta X7A.
 He used to buy these cameras and marvel at the quality of the construction, the ingenuity of the makers and the remarkable optics.
 The pictures that these cameras took were also remarkable…

 Then I got my own camera for the first time… as a present.
 It was a Carena, a Taiwan-made camera that my father bought in Hong Kong.
 One that looked exactly like the Minolta X7A and later on, one of my father’s 2 Zeiss Ikons, a camera that I’d been eyeing for a while…

 Well, I started taking more pictures than before (which was still not many).
 Now, some of those pictures were good, and some of them were bad… I especially had a tough time understanding on-camera flash and messed up entire rolls of film with that on both of my cameras…

 Years later, after working with film in the dark room, and a whole lot of ‘gowing up’, I bought myself a Nikon F3 that I’d had my eye on for quite a while.
 I spent about Rs.
 10,000 (~ USD 200) on it and I was suddenly taking much nicer pictures… unfortunately I don’t have any of these digitised or I’d actually be able to convince you!

 So, now where am I going with all this?
 Where’s the tip?
 I’m getting to it, don’t rush!